jcruz0x/chargen/bookdata/md/lightfoot-halfling.md

 Realms, lightfoot halflings have spread the farthest and thus are the most common variety.
-Lightfoots are more prone to wanderlust than other halflings. and often dwell alongside other races or take up a nomadic life.
+Lightfoots are more prone to wanderlust than other halflings, and often dwell alongside other races or take up a nomadic life.